 Guide: Convert Apple Music to M4A and Sync Apple Music to iPhone/iPad/iPod

 Download and install TunesBank Apple Music Converter on Windows or Mac computer.
-When you run the TunesBank program, iTunes app will be launched automatically.
-Then TunesBank will load all the media from your iTunes library.
+When you run the TunesBank program, you need to sign in with your Apple ID.
+Because TunesBank comes with a built-in Apple Music Web Player and Music Player.

 After finishing the customization, click the “Convert” button to export Apple Music songs to the local drive.
 They will be saved in MP3 format without DRM.